 What should I do next?

-If you believe that you have a case for criminal injury compensation, you should first contact Fonseca and Partners for free today to speak with one of our solicitors.
+If you believe that you have a case for criminal injury compensation, you should first contact Fonseca Law for free today to speak with one of our solicitors.
 During the initial consultation, we’ll be able to advise you on the best course of action.
 If you were assaulted at work, we will work hard to win you the compensation you deserve under our accident at work regulations without involving the CICA.
 For most other cases, we recommend you speak with the CICA as soon as possible, and our lawyers will work with you and the CICA to ensure you receive an appropriate compensation settlement.